Dingsel/beryllium-forge/README.md

 There are many flaws that should be concidered while runing this application:

-1.Dev mode needs to be enabled in your windows settings.
+1. Dev mode needs to be enabled in your windows settings.

-2.The Downloaded versions are getting saved in the apps directory and need to be deleted manually.
+2. The Downloaded versions are getting saved in the apps directory and need to be deleted manually.

-3.Each version except for the official once are running in Trial mode.
+3. Each version except for the official once are running in Trial mode.

-4.bad ui/ux
+4. bad ui/ux

 All rights of assets used inside the application belong to Mojang.